skilld-labs/skilld-docker-container/README.md

 ## Git hooks

-* Project includes pre-commit [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to perform automatic checks when `git commit` is executed
+* Project includes [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to perform automatic validation when certain git commands are executed
-* You can bypass these checks by running `git commit --no-verify`
+* You can bypass this validation with option `--no-verify`

 ## License